-- 3 Configure your output cards' networking parameters: - If you have a quad-head Kaleido-MX, replace the system IP address, network mask, default gateway, and both output cards' IP addresses as appropriate.
-See Configuring the Network Settings for a Quad-Head Kaleido-MX on page 17. - The system IP address will be your system's virtual IP address.
-This is the address you will use to access your system from XEdit and XAdmin, for example. - If you have a single-head or a dual-head Kaleido-MX, then replace the IP address for Output A with an appropriate IP address, and change the network mask and default gateway as appropriate.
-See Configuring the Network Settings for a Singleor Dual-Head Kaleido-MX on page 14.
+- 3 Configure your output cards' networking parameters, by replacing the system IP address, network mask, default gateway, and both output cards' IP addresses as appropriate.
+See Configuring the Network Settings for a Kaleido-MX 4K (3RU) on page 10. - The system IP address will be your system's virtual IP address.
+This is the address you will use to access your system from XEdit and XAdmin, for example. - 4 Configure the Kaleido-RCP2, and Audio Bridge Terminal units you have connected to your system, if any.
+See Using the Kaleido-RCP2 with Default Settings on page 16, and Configuring an Audio Bridge Terminal, on page 18. - 5 Complete your Kaleido-MX 4K system configuration by changing the system name, if desired.
+See Setting the System Name on page 13.

-The output card's IP address will automatically become your system's virtual IP address.

-- 4 Configure the Kaleido-RCP2, and Audio Bridge Terminal units you have connected to your system, if any.
-See Using the Kaleido-RCP2 with Default Settings on page 22, and Configuring an Audio Bridge Terminal, on page 23. - 5 Complete your Kaleido-MX system configuration by changing the system name, if desired.
-See Setting the System Name on page 19.